-One of the biggest trends in the training industry in 2017 has been discovering how microlearning can be used within employee training programs – and this trend isn’t going away in 2018.
+One of the biggest trends in the training industry in recent years has been discovering how microlearning can be used within employee training programs – and this trend isn’t going away any time soon.

 Some training administrators are fully on board with microlearning, while others remain skeptical that it could actually be effective within their programs.
 Where do you stand?
 Have you already implemented microlearning courses and started seeing the effects?
 Are you just getting started with it and unsure if it’ll work or not?
 Maybe you’re curious what all the hubbub is about and still investigating if it’s everything it’s cracked up to be.

 As a training administrator, however you feel about using microlearning, it’s worth looking at what has made it a growing trend in the first place, and how implementing it into training programs creates a foundational shift in an organization’s ability to learn and adapt.

 Advances in technology available to the public have generated an explosive growth of video creation, viewing, and sharing on social media in the twenty-first century.
 Gathering information from watching a video has become a primary method of how we learn just about anything.
 It has become so normal, that video is often the go-to choice when someone is given the option of how to learn something.

 Youtube has reported that “how-to” searches have grown 70% year over year.

 People have become accustomed to learning what they need to know outside of work through videos that are accessible anywhere, at any time.
 This has created an expectation that when your employees come to work, they’ll be able to learn through methods that are equally as modern as how they’re learning at home.